AshleyF/brief/sandbox/Language/Readme.md

 ## 21 DEC 2020 Simplification

+After thinking about it, it seems that `Words` and `Values` can be furture unified and no distinction is needed between `Quotations` and regular `Lists`.
 This seems to work out *much* simpler.
 The structure has now been reduced to:

 ```fsharp
 type Value =                          // v